Ensemble-Based Event Camera Place Recognition Under Varying Illumination: Related Works

-Visual place recognition (VPR) identifies the best match for a query image within a reference database and serves as a vision-based global re-localisation method for navigation systems~\cite{masone_survey_2021,lowry_visual_2016,zhang_visual_2021,schubert_visual_2024,garg_where_2021}.
-It typically involves extracting feature vectors from images and computing pairwise similarity to find the closest match.

-Modern VPR methods using conventional frame-based cameras rely heavily on deep learning.
-NetVLAD~\cite{arandjelovic_netvlad_2018} was an early breakthrough, combining a VGG-16 backbone with a VLAD (Vector of Locally Aggregated Descriptors) layer for end-to-end place representation.
-Subsequent methods have aimed to improve scalability and performance.
-CosPlace~\cite{berton_rethinking_2022} improves scalability by using a ResNet-50 backbone and training on spatially and directionally disjoint classes to extract distinctive global descriptors.
-MixVPR~\cite{ali-bey_mixvpr_2023} advances descriptor learning by applying MLP-based mixing to flattened ResNet-50 feature maps, enabling holistic aggregation with reduced compute.
-The current state-of-the-art, MegaLoc~\cite{berton_megaloc_2025}, employs a DINOv2-Base ViT backbone with a SALAD aggregation layer, achieving robust performance across VPR, landmark retrieval, and visual localisation tasks.
+Place recognition matches a query to a reference database via feature extraction and similarity search, enabling global re-localisation and loop closure~\cite{masone_survey_2021,lowry_visual_2016,zhang_visual_2021,schubert_visual_2024,garg_where_2021,tsintotas_revisiting_2022}.
+Visual place recognition (VPR) uses vision-based sensors such as conventional frame or event cameras.
+Beyond vision, LiDAR-based methods learn or extract geometry-aware point cloud descriptors~\cite{zhang_lidar-based_2024}, radar-based methods explore robustness to weather and illumination~\cite{venon_millimeter_2022}, and multimodal methods combine camera frames with LiDAR or events~\cite{melekhin_mssplace_2025,komorowski_minkloc_2021,hou_fe-fusion-vpr_2023}.

-In our work, we adopt all four of these methods, NetVLAD, CosPlace, MixVPR and MegaLoc, for event-based place recognition, evaluating both their performance and the benefits of ensembling these feature descriptors.
+Modern VPR relies on deep networks: NetVLAD (VGG-16 + VLAD)~\cite{arandjelovic_netvlad_2018}, CosPlace (ResNet-50 with disjoint classes)~\cite{berton_rethinking_2022}, MixVPR (MLP mixing on flattened features)~\cite{ali-bey_mixvpr_2023}, and MegaLoc (DINOv2-Base + SALAD)~\cite{berton_megaloc_2025}.
+In our work, we adopt these methods for event-based place recognition, evaluating both their performance and the benefits of ensembling.